testbuddy/sms_digital_challenge/README.md

--k, --keywords a list of keywords; delimiter: ','; default [] -o, --output path to an output jpg file; default: 'output.jpg' inside the folder u call the exe -d, --dic path to an dic txt file; default: '../dic.txt' inside the gem folder -y, --flickr path to an flickr.yml
+-k, --keywords a list of keywords; delimiter: ','; default [] -o, --output path to an output jpg file; default: 'output.jpg' inside the folder u call the exe -d, --dic path to an dic txt file; default: '../dic.txt' inside the gem folder -y, --flickr path to the flickr.yml
 ```